-Clean the fuel filter cap and surrounding area with a clean rag to ensure dirt does not fall into the fuel module
+Clean the fuel filter caps and surrounding area with a clean rag.

-Dirt in the fuel system can lead to significant damage to the fuel system.
-Failure to comply may result in equipment or property damage.
+Remove dirt from the fuel system whenever possible (like, but not limited to, when replacing fuel filters).
+Dirt in the fuel can lead to significant damage to fuel system components and lead to unpredictable engine stalling.
+Failure to comply may result in unwarrantable equipment damage, general property damage, personal injury or death.

+After installing new filter cartridges before starting the engine, refer to the priming procedure and follow it carefully.
 Failure to prime any new (dry) fuel filter can cause severe engine damage due to dry starting the engine.
-Please refer to the priming procedure and follow it carefully after installing new filter cartridges and before starting the engine.
+Failure to comply may result in unwarrantable engine failure.